Current Projects

 |

-This project explores the potential of neglected and underutilised plant species to meet multiple human needs in Western Africa in a manner that is climate-resilient and supports agrobiodiversity conservation.
-The main focus will be rural communities and crop value chains in Senegal and Burkina Faso
+This project explored the potential of neglected and underutilised plant species to meet multiple human needs in Western Africa in a manner that is climate-resilient and supports agrobiodiversity conservation.
+The main focus was rural communities and crop value chains in Senegal and Burkina Faso

 |